HannahDelaney/portfolio-site-2020/_case-studies/lifewithgutz.md

 preview-img-alt:
 preview-copy: A blog website for an influencer and entrepreneur.
 preview-case-name-link: lifewithgutz
-banner-img: vit-b-banner.jpg
+banner-img: gutz-banner.jpg
-banner-img-alt: "A laptop showing the Vitamin Bee homepage sitting on a coffee table, with a teacup, candle and white couch in the background."
+banner-img-alt: "A laptop showing the Life with Gutz homepage sitting on a table next to a small stack of books and plant."
 h1: Life with Gutz
 h2: Personal Blog Website
 category-icons: